-A strong foundation of leadership training will help you effectively direct your team towards success.
+A strong foundation of leadership training1https://www.ccl.org/articles/white-papers/driving-performance-development-success/ will help you effectively direct your team toward success, and ultimately, companies who invest in training have 24% higher revenue2https://businesstrainingexperts.com/knowledge-center/training-roi/.
 This is a key part of reaching your goals.

 First, let’s answer the big question:

-Leadership and management training courses are specialized programs designed to help you learn new leadership techniques and refine old skills to run your team, including assertive communication, motivation methods, and coaching.
+Leadership, also known as management training courses, are specialized programs designed to help leaders learn new leadership techniques and refine old skills to run their team.
+These skills include assertive communication, motivation methods, and coaching.

 Leadership training is ideal for anyone in a supervisory role, from people who have just stepped up to a new position to more experienced managers who want to keep on top of their game.

 Before you master anything else in your leadership classes, you will first need to tackle the basics.
-The basics to leadership training are about establishing what your purpose is as a leader and the mindset you need to be cultivating in yourself and your team.
+The basics of leadership training are about establishing your purpose as a leader and the mindset you need to cultivate in yourself and your team.